-This article is a part of the #Youth4ClimateLive Educational Toolkit and will be updated throughout the series as new episodes come out.
+This article is a part of the #Youth4ClimateLive Educational Toolkit.

 “When will things return to normal?”
 You may have heard people asking this question, or perhaps you have asked it yourself.
 Like climate change, COVID-19 has affected every single person in this world in some way, switching people's routines and dynamics.
 But we cannot and should not go back to what was “normal,” because—especially when it comes to climate—what was normal was not working.
 We all need to work together to create a new normal.